bitsent/BitBtn/README.md

 - Not tested on all browsers.
 - Not tested on all devices.
-- QR codes are only shown for links shorter than 132 letters.
 - Recognising if the deep link succeeded or failed can be hard on iOS.
-    - A workaround with a popping message is used.
+    - A workaround with a pop-up message is used.
-- While using BIP21, the button CAN NOT check if the payments were successful (due to race conditions).
+- While using BIP21, the button **CAN NOT** check if the payments were successful (due to race conditions).
     - Please perform such **checks in your own code** (by generating a separate bitcoin address for each user).
-    - This problem, can be resolved with the **Request URI BIP**.
-(It is not done yet.)
+    - This problem, can be resolved with the **Request URI BIP**, where control outputs can be added for marking the payment.

 # Notes

 - The button looks bad on mobile devices if the HTML document doesn't have a meta tag like: ``` <meta name="viewport" content="width=device-width, initial-scale=1"> ```
+Make sure to add that tag to your website.